 The UCLA Innovation Fund is a campuswide biomedical competition to move technologies from idea to the market.
 Each year the program awards prizes up to $200,000 to UCLA faculty working in therapeutics, medical devices and diagnostics, and digital health technologies.

 This campuswide initiative is designed to advance innovative projects into new startup companies, centers or nonprofits.
-The 12-week mentoring program will focus on pitch development, business strategy and venture consulting.
+The 12-week mentoring program focused on pitch development, business strategy and venture consulting.

 The David Geffen School of Medicine (DGSOM) Research Themes have been charged with increasing the impact of basic, translational, clinical, and community research at UCLA in high-priority and broadly defined biomedical research areas.
 In addition, the Institute of Precision Health (IPH) has been aggressively building an infrastructure for collecting genetic information for a broad range of UCLA patients; IPH seeks to identify diverse research projects that either take advantage of this infrastructure or focus on the development of alternative precision health strategies for advancing knowledge and improving patient care.